 requirements.txt

-• Create a branch named iteration1 and do your work on this branch.
+6. Create a git branch named iteration1 and do your work on this branch.

 git checkout -b iteration1